jrouwe/JoltPhysics/Docs/Architecture.md

 When synchronizing two simulations via a network, it is possible that a change that needed to be applied at frame N is received at frame N + M. This will require rolling back the simulation to the state of frame N and repeating the simulation with the new inputs.
 This can be implemented by saving the physics state using [SaveState](@ref PhysicsSystem::SaveState) at every frame.
 To roll back, call [RestoreState](@ref PhysicsSystem::RestoreState) with the state at frame N. SaveState only records the state that the physics engine modifies during its update step (positions, velocities etc.), so if you change anything else you need to restore this yourself.
 E.g. if you did a [SetFriction](@ref Body::SetFriction) on frame N + 2 then, when rewinding, you need to restore the friction to what is was on frame N and update it again on frame N + 2 when you replay.
 If you start adding/removing objects (e.g. bodies or constraints) during these frames, the RestoreState function will not work.
 If you added a body on frame N + 1, you'll need to remove it when rewinding and then add it back on frame N + 1 again (with the proper initial position/velocity etc. because it won't be contained in the snapshot at frame N).

 If you wish to share saved state between server and client, you need to ensure that all APIs that modify the state of the world are called in the exact same order.
 So if the client creates physics objects for player 1 then 2 and the server creates the objects for 2 then 1 you already have a problem (the body IDs will be different, which will render the save state snapshots incompatible).
 When rolling back a simulation, you'll also need to ensure that the BodyIDs are kept the same, so you need to remove/add the body from/to the physics system instead of destroy/re-create them or you need to create bodies with the same ID on both sides using [BodyInterface::CreateBodyWithID](@ref BodyInterface::CreateBodyWithID).

+# Being Sloppy While Still Being Deterministic {#sloppy-determinism}

+If you do things in the same order it is guaranteed to be deterministic, but if you know what you're doing you can take some liberties.
+E.g. doing `BodyA.SetFriction(...); BodyB.SetFriction(...);` or `BodyB.SetFriction(...); BodyA.SetFriction(...);` doesn't matter for determinism,
+the main thing you need to ensure is that when you do a PhysicsSystem::Update that the binary state is the same.
+Also adding body A then B is the same as B then A as long as the BodyIDs of A and B are consistent.
+For constraints, adding A then B or B then A is equivalent as long as ConstraintSettings::mConstraintPriority is unique per constraint so that it defines a consistent ordering (in this case all constraints in the system must have a unique number).
+Note though that PhysicsSystem::SaveState relies on the ordering of constraints, so you'll have to call Constraint::SaveState / Constraint::RestoreState directly yourself.

 # Working With Multiple Physics Systems {#working-with-multiple-physics-systems}